"Many Bots" design approach

 - Prior to saving, click the Bot Group dropdown, and notice there is now an option for the "Many bots" group.
 Select that option, and click Save.

-Back in the Conversation Builder dashboard of bots, ensure that your Order Bot is nested underneath your "Many bots" group along with the Greeter Bot.
+Back in the Conversation Builder dashboard of bots, ensure that your Order Bot is nested underneath your "Many bots" group, along with the Greeter Bot.

-Step 3: Create the Small Talk Bot
+Step 3: Create the Service Bot

 - From the Conversation Builder dashboard of bots, click New Bot in the upper-right corner.